 The launching custom eCommerce project is a momentous milestone for any organization.
 It might seem that once you have a ready-made store, the moments of hardship are gone, and the road ahead is smooth.
 However, tighten your seat belts – the biggest challenge of this journey is yet to come.
-During the go-live phase, it’s crucial to oversee various areas as there are several things that might (and, as our favorite Murphy’s law states, probably will) go awry.
+A good eCommerce launch strategy requires overseeing various areas, because there are several things that can (and, as our favorite Murphy’s Law says, probably will) go wrong.

 eCommerce sales have been increasing year by year, and they are set to continue according to experts’ forecasts.
 In less than 10 years, online sales are expected to reach even 30% of all retail sales.
 It is, therefore, no surprise that being present online has become vital for many businesses.
 Obviously, though, if you are striving for success, it is not enough to have just any eCommerce website – making it successful requires a lot of different aspects to be taken into consideration.
 Consumers really do pay attention to the overall quality of your online shop, whether it is its security, functionality, or visual aspects.
 And in this case, as the saying goes, ‘You never get a second chance to make a first impression’!
 This is why you should keep a continuous lookout for any potential slip-ups – especially before officially revealing your website to the world.
-Therefore, meticulous planning and proactive measures are key to ensuring a smooth launch and addressing potential issues promptly.
-However, to make the situation a little less stressful and avoid your sleepless nights, I have prepared a checklist of things that need to be taken care of before going live, which I believe may come in handy in such an important process.
+Therefore, meticulous planning and proactive measures are key to ensuring a successful eCommerce launch plan and addressing potential issues promptly.
+However, to make the situation a little less stressful and avoid your sleepless nights, we have prepared a checklist of things that need to be taken care of before going live, which we believe may come in handy in such an important process.
+The checklist includes general points, legal and technical aspects, migration steps, and marketing strategies.

 Quick jump